pineal/pineal.github.com/_posts/2014/2014-09-04-Stable-Matching-problems.md

 The analogue of Gale and Shapley’s question for this kind of stability is the following: For every set of TV shows and ratings, is there always a stable pair of schedules?
 Resolve this question by doing one of the following two things:

-a. give an algorithm that, for any set of TV shows and associated ratings, produces a stable pair of schedules; or
+- give an algorithm that, for any set of TV shows and associated ratings, produces a stable pair of schedules; or
-	b. give an example of a set of TV shows and associated ratings for which there is no stable pair of schedules.
+	- give an example of a set of TV shows and associated ratings for which there is no stable pair of schedules.

 **No.** Assume A has two shows a1, a2 with ratings 1 and 3, and B has two shows b1, b2 with ratings 2 and 4.
 If there is a matching: S: (a1, a2), T:(b1, b2) with paris (a1, b1) and (a2, b2).
 Then b1 and b2 will win two time slots and network A must want to change their schedule as S':(a2, a1) which can win back one time slot and thus it becomes stable.